emnify/product-docs/docs/services/platform/events/index.md

 Every event is triggered by one of three available event sources:

-- **Network**: The cellular network your device is connected to (e.g., a location is updated or purged).
+- **Network**: The cellular network your device is connected to (for example, a location is updated or purged).
 - **Policy Control**: Both the emnify system and your organization can define and enforce policies, quotas, or other limitations.
 For instance:
   - The emnify system can block devices that exceed predefined traffic limits.
   - Your organization could configure the maximum SMS usage for devices to limit SMS traffic.